 Clearly the question of where a corporation is, when it incorporates in one state and has agents transacting corporate business in another state, is not a question that can be answered by empirical observation.
 Nor is it a question that demands for its solution any analysis of political considerations or social ideals.
 It is, in fact, a question identical in metaphysical status with the question which scholastic theologians are supposed to have argued at great length, "How many angels can stand on the point of a needle?"
-Now it is extremely doubtful whether any of the scholastics ever actually discussed this question.4 Yet the question has become, for us, a symbol of an age in which thought without roots in reality was an object of high esteem.
+Now it is extremely doubtful whether any of the scholastics ever actually discussed this question.4 Yet-the quesfound any evidence of such discussion more reliable than the hearsay testimony of Rabelais.

-3 See Berle, Investors and the Revised Delaware Corporation Act (1929) 29 COLUMBIA LAW REV. 563; RIPLEY, MAIN STREET AND WALL STREET (1927).
+See Berle, Investors and the Revised Delaware Corporation Act (1929) 29 Columbia Law Rev. 563; Ripley, Main Street and Wall Street (1927).